Rowan County hires Howden as new finance director - Salisbury Post

 Heidrick said she was pleased with the decision to promote Howden and that he has “excellent financial and leadership skills.”

 Howden is a certified public accountant who earned his bachelor’s degree in business administration in accounting from Western Michigan University.
-He is a member of the North Carolina Association of Certified Public Accountants and the American Institute of Certified Public Accountants
+He is a member of the North Carolina Association of Certified Public Accountants and the American Institute of Certified Public Accountants.

 The majority of Howden’s 27 years of professional experience have been spent in the private sector.
 He worked as vice president and senior financial analyst for Bank of America, where he managed monthly reporting and analysis and forecasted and budgeted processes for the global consumer and small business division.
 He also managed capital projects, wealth management and the commercial division, where the total expense management exceeded $1 billion.

-Howden resides in Rowan County with his wife Melissa and three children.
+Howden lives in Rowan County with his wife Melissa and three children.

 “This is a very important position for Rowan County,” said Rowan County Manager Aaron Church.
 “The county is fortunate to have someone with Jim’s integrity and experience who knows and understands Rowan County processes and procedures.”